agnivesh13/niyantrana/docs/ARCHITECTURE.md

 - Dysglycaemia — HbA1c ≥ 5.7 (pre) / ≥ 6.5 (diabetic)
 - Hypertension — ≥ 130/80

-This is what delivers the deck's *"jointly predicts all three conditions"* claim; the original produced fatty liver alone.
+Three conditions from one feature set, because they share one underlying metabolic process: ~60% of people with diabetes also have hypertension, and over 70% also have fatty liver.
+Modelling them jointly is how the screening matches the clustering.

 ### Stage 2 — Trajectory model

-The LSTM survives, with its job changed.
-It no longer predicts absolute biomarker values (unsupervisable).
-It predicts a **relative trend** on top of the Stage 1 baseline, and every response it touches is tagged `simulation-trained` until real longitudinal data is secured.
+The LSTM reads the 14-day window and predicts a **relative trend** on top of the Stage 1 baseline rather than an absolute biomarker value — the absolute version is the unsupervisable target from section 1.
+Every response it touches is tagged `simulation-trained` until real longitudinal data is secured, because that is what it is.

 ### Stage 3 — Risk trajectory

-Run the Risk Engine over rolling windows of the user's history → a risk time series → fit a trend → extrapolate.
-This delivers the deck's "early warning / risk trajectory" promise using only defensible inputs, with no pretence of daily blood draws.
+Run the Risk Engine over rolling windows of the user's own history → a risk time series → fit a trend → extrapolate.
+This produces early warning from defensible inputs alone, with no pretence of daily blood draws.

 ---

 ## 4. The provenance contract

-The single most important rule in this codebase, because v1 violated it in three places:
+The single most important rule in this codebase:

 > **Never emit a number without saying where it came from.**